gauravpurohit28/Junkies-marketplace/README.md

-﻿# Junkies-marketplace

-Tech Stacks - Django/python/HTML/CSS
+#Junkies-marketplace

-A marketplace where you can sell or buy items
+Junkies is a marketplace where you can sell or buy items.
+It is built using Django, Python, HTML, and CSS.